 We have already discussed customer experience and customer journeys in this blog series.
-And now in the third instalment, we look at the end result of all these efforts: building meaningful customer relationships.
+And now in the third installment, we look at the end result of all these efforts: building meaningful customer relationships.

 OK, let’s just get it out there.
 Giving your customers a good, useful, low effort experience (online) seems straightforward enough.
 In a similar way, guiding them seamlessly through each digital touchpoint along the customer journey makes sense too.
 But building meaningful customer relationships online?
 Using automated software and social messaging platforms?